 Newfolden is a tiny city located in the state of Minnesota.
 With a population of 345 people and just one neighborhood, Newfolden is the 474th largest community in Minnesota.

-When you are in Newfolden, you'll notice that it is more blue-collar than most other communities in America.
-46.89% of Newfolden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Newfolden is a blue-collar town, with 48.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Newfolden is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Newfolden who work in office and administrative support (12.86%), sales jobs (11.62%), and teaching (6.64%).
+There are especially a lot of people living in Newfolden who work in sales jobs (12.40%), office and administrative support (10.00%), and teaching (8.80%).

-Newfolden is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Newfolden doesn't have a public transportation system that people use for their commute.

-The citizens of Newfolden are slightly better educated than the national average of 21.84% for all cities and towns, with 22.00% of adults in Newfolden having a bachelor's degree or advanced degree.
+The education level of Newfolden citizens is a little higher than the average for US cities and towns: 24.64% of adults in Newfolden have at least a bachelor's degree.

 The most common language spoken in Newfolden is English.
 Other important languages spoken here include Scandinavian languages and Polish.